ebocugoz/ebocugoz.github.io/index.md

 {% include trends_improvement.html %}

 This improvement is much more important, because in these periods, timely adaptation is crucial.
-During the COVID-19 recession:
+Since April, due to the instability of the current situation, people are constantly changing their mind about their financial situation.
+We get much better predictions in this period using Google Trends:

 |Baseline MAE (COVID-19) | Google Trends MAE (COVID-19) | Improvement of MAE(%)(COVID-19)
 |:----------------------------: | ------------------------ | --------------